 We promise you, this journey to the west will be pretty worth it.
-Book a spot in Area 1 and Area 3 to pitch your camping tent before exploring the park, the nearby marsh garden and the different playgrounds.
+Book a spot in Area 1 and Area 3 of West Coast Park to pitch your camping tent before exploring the park, the nearby marsh garden and the different playgrounds.
 While you’re at it, snag a BBQ pit to make your camp stay merrier.

 Pasir Ris Park

-Not as busy as the others, this nature park is a lot more laidback, which makes it great for those who want a chill camping experience.
+Not as busy as the others, this nature park is a lot more laidback.
+Pasir Ris Park is great for those who want a chill camping experience.
 Check out the enormous mangrove trail where huge monitor lizards have been spotted or enjoy some horse-riding at the nearby stables.
 Heads up: only the designated space within Area 3 is allowed for overnight camping.

 3. Pack all the essentials